New York State Office of Language Access

 A Language Access Plan sets forth the actions to be taken by the agency to ensure meaningful access to their services.
 This includes but is not limited to the list of translated documents and languages available, total staff with language access skills and abilities, training plan, annual monitoring plan, and outreach strategies.
 Agencies are required to regularly update their Language Access Plans

-- Read the DFS Language Access Policy (PDF on the DHR Website)
+- Read the DFS Language Access Policy (OGS Website)

 Free Help in Your Language

 Call (800) 342-3736 for free help in your language.

 If you need a document translated into your language, send an email to [email protected]

 Learn more about how to contact DFS on our Contact Us page.